-WEEK 9 TIPS FOR RETURNING TO PRACTICE
+WEEK 10 TIPS FOR RETURNING TO PRACTICE

-DYNAMIC WARM UP: Using guidance from the infographic, make warming up a mandatory part of each session, devoting 10 minutes to it at the start of each activity.
+DYNAMIC WARM UP: Using guidance from the infographic, make warming up a mandatory part of each session, devoting at least 10 minutes to it at the start of each activity.
+Extending warm ups at the start of the week can help ease athletes back into training after intense sessions or weekend lay offs.

-SPORTS ACTIVITIES: In Week 9, we adjust work on Technical Skills as outlined above to help athletes perform sports skills.
-This also allows the athlete to work on their foundational sport skills prior to more intensive activities associated with Tactical Games.
-In Week 9 we again increase time spent playing Tactical Games.
-The periods of Tactical Games performed early in the week can be used for instruction and learning of game situations, so pause often for coaching when needed.
+SPORTS ACTIVITIES: In Week 10, we maintain work on Technical Skills to help athletes work on their foundational skills prior to more intensive activities like Tactical Games, which are slightly increased this week.
+Tactical Games performed early in the week can be used for instruction and learning of game situations, so pause often for coaching when needed.
 Tactical Games played later in the week offer athletes an opportunity to problem solve on the fly, as well as build greater levels of competition fitness for their sport.
 Managing intense periods of competition during the week allows athletes to continue to build performance while maintaining a high quality of play.